G-Geofrey/package_dev/ml/README.rst

 We again use the `Home Credit Default Risk <https://www.kaggle.com/competitions/home-credit-default-risk/data?select=application_train.csv>`_ dataset and plot a few columns.

 First we initiate the plots by passing the dataset.
-If we want to plot specific columns, we pass plot_columns; a dict with variables grouped by their data types e.g {'target': [string name of target column], 'discrete' : [list of discrete columns], 'numeric': [list of numeric columns]}.
+If we want to plot specific columns, we pass ``plot_columns``; a dict with variables grouped by their data types ``e.g {'target': [string name of target column], 'discrete' : [list of discrete columns], 'numeric': [list of numeric columns]}``.
 Incase of columns that should use logarithmic scale, we pass ``log_columns``; alist of columns to use logarithmic scale.

 In this example, we simply pass the data and keep the default for the other parameters since we want to plot all columns and we don;t want to have any logarithmoc scales.
-We also use the default palette {1:'red', 0:'deepskyblue'}; you can change to suit you need.
+We also use the default palette ``{1:'red', 0:'deepskyblue'}``; you can change to suit you need.

 .. code-block:: python